-The smaller the spread, the more difficulty it will have with keeping the pieces solidly in place.
+The smaller the spread, the more difficult it will have to keep the pieces solidly in place.
 This is especially true with larger pieces.

 So, look for plenty of space between the bearings and do not trust the size of the headstock alone.

 The head of the lathe holds the piece that you are working on.

 While some lathes have a head that is fixed into place, most will swing outwards.

 A swinging head lets you work on the interior of pieces easier, such as shaping the inside of a bowl.

 In addition, the head that swings will require less space since you can stay in one place and do all the work.
 So, go with a swinging head if possible.

 While most spindles may look the same, you will want one that uses a standard thread size.